agude/agude.github.io/_books/the_abyss_beyond_dreams.md

    that he can steal advanced weapons from the king's palace to fight the Fallers.

+The revolution parts are tense, but still drag.
+I was expecting sci fi and these sections barely qualify.
+But the Sheldon parts make up for it.

+One surprising fact was that the book contains a complete story.
+Normally Hamilton splits the story across all the books in the series so each one feels incomplete.
+However, that meant that it all had to fit and as such the story felt a little fast.

+Still a really fun book I couldn't put down.

 [^excession]:
     Coined by Banks in {% include book_link.html title="Excession" %}: